 To get from place to place, you have a few options.
 There is, of course, the old standby of hiring a tour or limo service to do all the dirty work for you.
-These average around $100 per person and several options can be found here.
-That said, we don’t recommend the tour route here.
+These average around $100 per person.
+That said, we don’t recommend the standard tour routes.
 For one thing, you can personalize your wining experience far more by going on your own, and, more importantly, many wineries (especially the smaller and more interesting ones) do not accept tours.

 A far better route would be to bring your bike and ride between wineries—it’s an easy trip and a whole lot of fun.
-No bike?
-No worries.
-Just take get off the train a stop earlier in Farmingdale and rent bikes at Adventure Cycles and Sports.
-The ride there is a bit longer, but just think of the extra wine you can drink after burning off those calories!
 (Of course we urge you not to drink and bike too heartily.)
 Walking from Southold is also doable, but there is no sidewalk, so take care walking on the shoulder of the road.

 If you still feel you must drive, check out our mini-guide to hybrid rentals.

 For more ideas on places to sip and sleep in the North Fork, read Vine Time.